Apellun/Django-Todolist/Readme.md

 <p><b>To launch:</b>

-Download the folder to your computer, fill in the example.env file and rename it into .env.
+Download the repository to your computer, fill in the example.env file and rename it into .env.
-In the terminal, from the root folder run the following commands:
+In the terminal, from the root folder of the repository run the following commands:

 `pip install -r requirements.txt`
 `python3 todolist/manage.py migrate`
 `python3 todolist/manage.py runserver`

-To run the telegram bot, while running the app, run:
+To run the telegram bot (run the API first), in the separate terminal, from the root folder of the repository run:

 `python3 todolist/manage.py runbot`

-## Main viewpoints
+## Main endpoints

-You can see all of the app's viewpoints documented in the Swagger ui at host:port/schema/swagger-ui/ when the app runs in the development mode (Debug=True in .env).
+You can see all of the API's viewpoints documented in the Swagger UI at host:port/schema/swagger-ui/ when the API is running in the development mode (Debug=True in .env).

 ### User Authentication

 For token authentication:

-<b>api/token/</b> — POST, use to get a pair of tokens, requires a username and a password.
+<b>api/token/</b> — POST, returns a pair of tokens, requires a username and a password.
-<b>api/token/refresh/</b> - POST, use to get a new token, requires a refresh token from the previously issued pair.
+<b>api/token/refresh/</b> - POST, returns a new pair of tokens, requires a refresh token from the previously issued pair.

-The rest are under the api/core/ path:
+The CRUD for the user is under the api/core/ path:

-<b>core/register</b> - POST, use to create a user.
-Requires a username and a password.
+<b>core/register</b> - POST, creates a user, requires a username and a password.

-The creation of a goal requires an existing category and the creation of the category requires an existing board, so the api automatically creates a board named "My board" and a category named "My goals" for every new user.
+<i>The creation of a goal requires an existing category and the creation of the category requires an existing board, so the API automatically creates a board named "My board" and a category named "My goals" for every new user.</i>

-The rest are the standart CRUD views for the authenticated users:

 <b>core/update/uid/</b> PUT/PATCH
 <b>core/profile/uid/</b> GET